-- BEST VALUE: Black+Decker Line Laser with Stud Sensor
+- BEST BANG FOR THE BUCK: BLACK+DECKER Line Laser with Stud Finder (BDL190S)

-- BEST FOR OUTDOOR USE: Huepar Self-Leveling Laser Level
+- BEST FOR OUTDOOR USE: Huepar Self-Leveling Green Laser Level 621CG

 The best laser levels on the market make leveling a push-and-play procedure.
 Most models with self-leveling technology use a laser on a pendulum in conjunction with magnets to provide stability.
 Once placed on a relatively level surface, the pendulum takes over and achieves the final degree of level.
-This makes setting up fast and easy, especially if you already have a reference point that you need to register the line on.
+This makes setting up fast and easy, especially if there is an existing reference point to register against.